ncben/kodi/README.md

 183.136.232.199 ad2f.tudou.com

-Search by keyword feature:
-Works for shows with English name only.
-No Chinese keyboard available.

-Search by ID feature:
+Go directly to show ID feature:
 Input the name of the .html page of the show in the URL.
 This is a 1 to 5 digit number.